khrystynafesechko-dotcom/Healthcare-Appointment-Attendance-No-Show-Analysis/README.md

 ### Dashboard includes:

 - Total appointments
-- Unique patients
-- Attendance rate
 - No-show rate
+- No-show Visits
 - Average waiting days
-- Patient age statistics
-- Health condition prevalence
+- Completed Visits
-- Monthly attendance trend
+- Monthly Visit Trend
-- SMS reminder impact
+- No-show rate by sms-reminder
-- No-show by gender
+- No-show by neighbourhood
 - No-show by age group
-- No-show by neighbourhood
-- Attendance by weekday
 - No-show by weekday
+- No-Show Rate vs. Waiting Time

 The dashboard is designed to make the main patterns and differences easy to identify without reviewing the raw dataset.